drffej/timetrail/content/safety.md

 LAKE CIRCULATION RULES:

-The lake has circulation pattern for rowing and canoeing, this is illustrated in the diagram below.
+The lake has circulation pattern for rowing and canoeing, this is illustrated in the diagram below (north is on the Left).
 Before paddling, please ensure you have studied this and are aware of the Lake Hazards.

 <img src="/public/images/circulation-route-1.jpg" style="width:100%">